Tendon transfer surgery

 - Birth defects – In some instances, babies are born without certain muscle functions.
 Hypoplastic (underdeveloped) thumbs and birth brachial plexopathy (nerve problems, with paralysis) are examples of congenital conditions that can be repaired with tendon transfer surgery.

-Tendon transfer surgery is a procedure performed to restore motor skills and function in the hand.
 The hand surgeon replaces or connects a diseased or inactive tendon with a healthy tendon.
 During tendon transfer surgery, the origin of the muscle and its own nerve and blood supply are all left in place.
 The tendon is detached from its bone and re-sewn onto a different area.
 It can either be sewn onto a different bone or onto a different tendon which needs motor function.
 When the muscle contracts, a new action will be produced, depending on where the tendon has been inserted.
-Tendon transfer surgery can restore many lost functions of the hand.
-After the surgery, the patient should regain the ability to straighten and bend the elbow and wrist, and the ability to grip with the fingers and hand.